 - Auto routing: Some common functions on database tables like create, edit and show are automatically defined.
 It means that we do not have to spend any time on simple work and we can spend longer on the complex parts of the project.

-- Command-line: A lot of things can be done by command line like using rake.
+- Command-line: A lot of things can be done by the command line like using rake.
 Rake is Ruby Make, a standalone Ruby utility that replaces the Unix utility 'make', and uses a 'Rakefile' and .rake files to build up a list of tasks.
 In Rails, Rake is used for common administration tasks, especially sophisticated ones that build off of each other.

 - The ActiveModelHelper module contains helper methods for quickly creating forms from objects that follow Active Model conventions, starting with Active Record models.